Pawsitively Purrrfect Pets And Their Superstar Athlete Owners

 Jose Canseco and Pet Goats

 Is he the GOAT?
 Certainly not.
 Jose Canseco is a steroid abusing clown who, in his prime, clobbered home runs with ease.
 But then again, with juiced-up forearms and biceps, hitting for power becomes infinitely easier.
+Although Canseco didn’t seem to mind being a juice-head, his reputation certainly suffered.

 However, Canseco did hit a roid-free homer when he and his girlfriend adopted two pet goats, both girls.
 After adopting the yelling pets, Canseco was pulled over for a driving violation, and when the cop saw two diapered goats in the trunk, all the cop could do was laugh.